NTNUelec/CheckPcap/README.md

 7. The result would only keep malicious flow.

 ## Notice!
 (Before run filter_out_malicious_pcap.py)
-1. Make sure you open the cuckoo and virtualBox.
+1. Make sure you open the virtualBox.
 2. Make sure the Input/ dir is empty.